Rosalyn Carson-DeWitt, MD

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 You may need to see a neurologist.
 This type of doctor is an expert in diseases of the nervous system.
-Tests may include the following:
+Tests may include:

-Imaging tests to see internal body structures may be done with:
+Imaging tests to see internal bodily structures may be done with:

 Treatment is focused on managing MG symptoms.
 Talk with your doctor about the best treatment plan for you.
 Options may include one or more of the following:

 Plasmapheresis is a procedure that cleans the blood of the abnormal antibodies.
 This process may need to be repeated at certain intervals.